OnePlus 6 Available With Rs. 2,000 Discount on Amazon India

 Computex 2018: Few PC Components, but Spectacular Gadgets Save the Day

 OnePlus 6 is now available with a flat Rs.
 2,000 discount on the Amazon India site.
 HDFC Bank has announced an instant discount on purchase of the latest flagship from OnePlus.
-The latest offer went live on July 4 and can be availed till July 15.
+The latest OnePlus 6 offer went live on July 4 and can be availed till July 15.
 Notably, the offer is valid on EMI transactions on HDFC Bank credit cards and debit cards.
-Also, the cashback offer is valid on a maximum of one transaction per card per OnePlus 6 unit.
+Also, the discount offer is valid on a maximum of one transaction per card per OnePlus 6 unit.
+This comes on the back of the launch of Asus ZenFone 5Z, which undercuts the OnePlus flagship in terms of pricing and offers competitive features.

 The new HDFC Back EMI offer is applicable only if you spend Rs.
 20,000 or more on the purchase, as mentioned on the Amazon site.
 Notably, the offer is valid for both the 64GB and 128GB inbuilt storage variants of the OnePlus 6.
 To recall, OnePlus 6 price in India starts at Rs.
 34,999 for the 6GB RAM/ 64GB storage variant, while the 8GB RAM/ 128GB variant is priced at Rs.
 39,999.
 There are three colour options - Midnight Black (only available for 8GB/ 128GB variant), Mirror Black (available for 6GB/ 64GB and 8GB/ 128GB), and Silk White Limited Edition (only available for 8GB/ 128GB).
 Notably, the HDFC Bank EMI offer is valid on all the mentioned variants.
 Also, you can avail the offer only via Amazon India site, as the discount has not been mentioned on the OnePlus Store.